awsdocs/aws-server-migration-service-user-guide/doc_source/prereqs.md

 + AWS recommends that you consult with your own legal and other advisers to understand and comply with the applicable Microsoft licensing requirements\.
 Usage of the Services \(including usage of the **licenseType** parameter and **BYOL** flag\) in violation of your agreements with Microsoft is not authorized or permitted\.

 ## Limitations<a name="limitations"></a>

+### Image Format<a name="image-format"></a>
-+ When migrating VMs managed by Hyper\-V/SCVMM, SMS supports only Generation 1 VMs \(using either VHD or VHDX disk format\)\.
++ When migrating VMs managed by Hyper\-V/SCVMM, SMS supports both Generation 1 VMs \(using either VHD or VHDX disk format\) and Generation 2 VMs \(VHDX only\)\.
 + AWS SMS does not support VMs on Hyper\-V running any version of RHEL 5 if backed by a VHDX disk\.
 We recommend converting disks in this format to VHD for migration\.
-+ A VM's boot volume must use Master Boot Record \(MBR\) partitions and cannot exceed 2 TiB \(uncompressed\) due to MBR limitations\.
-Additional non\-bootable volumes may use GUID Partition Table \(GPT\) partitioning but cannot be bigger than 4 TiB\.
-+ An imported VM may fail to boot if the root partition is not on the same virtual hard drive as the MBR\.
-+ An SMS replication job will fail for VMs with more than 22 volumes attached\.
-+ AMIs with volumes using EBS encryption are not supported\.
++ AWS SMS does not support VMs that have a mix of VHD and VHDX disk files\.
 + On VMware, AWS SMS does not support VMs that use Raw Device Mapping \(RDM\)\.
 Only VMDK disk images are supported\.

-+ A migrated VM may fail to boot if the root partition is not on the same virtual hard disk as the MBR\.
-+ AWS SMS creates AMIs that use Hardware Virtual Machine \(HVM\) virtualization\.
-It can't create AMIs that use Paravirtual \(PV\) virtualization\.
-Linux PVHVM drivers are supported within migrated VMs\.
+### File System<a name="file-system"></a>
 + Migrated Linux VMs must use 64\-bit images\.
 Migrating 32\-bit Linux images is not supported\.
 + Migrated Linux VMs should use default kernels for best results\.
 VMs that use custom Linux kernels might not migrate successfully\.
 + When preparing Amazon EC2 Linux VMs for migration, make sure that at least 250 MiB of disk space is available on the root volume for installing drivers and other software\.
 For Microsoft Windows VMs, configure a fixed pagefile size and ensure that at least 6 GiB of free space is available on the root volume\.

+### Booting<a name="boot"></a>
++ UEFI/EFI boot partitions are supported only for Windows boot volumes with VHDX as the image format\.
+Otherwise, a VM's boot volume must use Master Boot Record \(MBR\) partitions\.
+In either case, boot volume cannot exceed 2 TiB \(uncompressed\) due to MBR limitations\.
+**Note**
+When AWS detects a Windows GPT boot volume with an UEFI boot partition, it converts it on\-the\-fly to an MBR boot volume with a BIOS boot partition\.
+This is because EC2 does not directly support GPT boot volumes\.
++ An imported VM may fail to boot if the root partition is not on the same virtual hard drive as the MBR\.
++ A migrated VM may fail to boot if the root partition is not on the same virtual hard disk as the MBR\.
++ Migrating VMs with dual\-boot configurations is not supported\.

+### Networking<a name="networking"></a>
 + Multiple network interfaces are not currently supported\.
 After migration, your VM will have a single virtual network interface that uses DHCP to assign addresses\.
 Your instance receives a private IP address\.
 + A VM migrated into a VPC does not receive a public IP address, regardless of the auto\-assign public IP setting for the subnet\.
 Instead, you can allocate an Elastic IP address to your account and associate it with your instance\.
 + Internet Protocol version 6 \(IPv6\) IP addresses are not supported\.

+### Application Import from Migration Hub<a name="migration-hub-requirements"></a>
++ SMS imports application\-related servers from AWS Migration Hub only if they exist in the SMS Server Catalog\.
+As a result, some applications may only be partially migrated\.
++  If none of the servers in a Migration Hub application exist in the SMS Server Catalog, the import will fail silently and the application will not be visible in SMS\.
++ Imported applications can be migrated but cannot be edited in SMS\.
+They can, however, be edited in Migration Hub\.

+### Miscellaneous<a name="miscellaneous"></a>
++ An SMS replication job will fail for VMs with more than 22 volumes attached\.
++ AMIs with volumes using EBS encryption are not supported\.
++ AWS SMS creates AMIs that use Hardware Virtual Machine \(HVM\) virtualization\.
+It can't create AMIs that use Paravirtual \(PV\) virtualization\.
+Linux PVHVM drivers are supported within migrated VMs\.
 + VMs that are created as the result of a P2V conversion are not supported\.
 A P2V conversion occurs when a disk image is created by performing a Linux or Windows installation process on a physical machine and then importing a copy of that Linux or Windows installation to a VM\.
 + AWS SMS does not install the single root I/O virtualization \(SR\-IOV\) drivers except with imports of Microsoft Windows Server 2012 R2 VMs\.
 These drivers are not required unless you plan to use enhanced networking, which provides higher performance \(packets per second\), lower latency, and lower jitter\.
 For Microsoft Windows Server 2012 R2 VMs, SR\-IOV drivers are automatically installed as a part of the migration process\.
-+ AWS SMS does not currently support VMware SEsparse delta\-file format\.
 + Because independent disks are unaffected by snapshots, AWS SMS does not support interval replication for VMDKs in independent mode\.
 + Windows language packs that use UTF\-16 \(or non\-ASCII\) characters are not supported for import\.
 We recommend using the English language pack when importing Windows Server 2003, Windows Server 2008, and Windows Server 2012 R1 VMs\.
-+ AWS SMS does not support VMs that have a mix of VHD and VHDX disk files\.
++ For Windows Server 2003, disable Windows driver\-signing checks before migrating\.

 ## Other Requirements<a name="other_prereqs"></a>